 It doesn’t mean he doesn’t love you.
 If you give him time you will see how much he adores you.
 If you give him space he will reward you with long snugly conversations and hugs that are so forceful they literally knock the air out of you… but not kisses, never kisses.

-He and I have an inside joke about cow kisses (licks on the cheek) and sometimes I bestow one on him if I know he is in a playful mood, but I know that he isn’t often in the mood, not even for his mother’s kisses, and I try to respect that.
+He and I have an inside joke about ‘cow kisses’ and every once in awhile he’ll let me give him one, if he’s in a playful mood.
+But he isn’t often in the mood, not even for his mother’s kisses, and I respect that.

 It’s something others sometimes find hard to understand, especially when he was littler and he hadn’t perfected his death stare.

 “Go on, give me a kiss!”